 Do I Need to Plug the Holes in My Kayak?

-So what do you need to do with these holes in your kayak?
-And when should you do it?
+So, what should you do with these holes in your kayak, and when should you do it?

-In rough waters and water splashing in your kayak, leave the scuppers unplugged so that water can exit, or your kayak can fill with water and become harder to paddle and may swamp.
-In calm waters, you can plug your scuppers, so you don’t become wet.
+In rough waters and when water splashes in your kayak, leave the scuppers unplugged so that water can exit.
+Otherwise, your kayak can fill with water, become harder to paddle, and may swamp.
+In calm waters, you can plug your scuppers so you don’t become wet.
 Proper scupper plugs are easy to place and remove.

 There are a wide variety of scupper plugs for different applications you can view at Amazon!

-You’ll find that some folks will always plug their scupper holes and others prefer always to leave them open.
-In my opinion, you’ll want to be able to kayak with them open or closed whenever the conditions warrant it!
+Some folks always plug their scupper holes, while others prefer to leave them open.
+In my opinion, you should be able to kayak with them open or closed whenever the conditions warrant it!

 Wherever the water line is located on your kayak, the water level will be the same inside the scupper hole.

-If you’re a heavier person, or carrying more gear than normal, the water line can rise with in the scupper, or even enter the bottom of your kayak!
+If you’re heavier or carrying more gear than normal, the water line can rise within the scupper or even enter the bottom of your kayak!

-If this is the case, you would want to plug your scuppers to keep water from entering through the bottom or kayak with a craft rated for your weight and load capacity.
+If so, you would want to plug your scuppers to keep water from entering through the bottom or kayak with a craft rated for your weight and load capacity.

 For more information on weight and load capacity take a look at my article Kayak Weight Limits Explained for Larger Anglers

 Sit-on-top kayaks generally have well-raised seats with scupper holes beneath them.
-If you have a kayak rated for your weight and load capacity, any water coming in should drain out.
+Any water coming in should drain out if you have a kayak rated for your weight and load capacity.

-This will keep you sitting in a puddle while fishing!
+This will keep you from sitting in a puddle of water while fishing!

 Scupper Holes in Rough Waters

-When you’re kayaking in choppy waters, or paddling through breakers to reach those good fishing holes, you most likely will want to leave the scuppers opened.
+When kayaking in choppy waters or paddling through breakers to reach good fishing holes, you will most likely want to leave the scuppers open.

-By having them open, you allow any water which breaks over your kayak to flow back down through the holes and out of the kayak!
+By having them open, you allow any water that breaks over your kayak to flow back down through the holes and out of the kayak!

-If for some reason you decide to leave the scuppers opened in these conditions, be prepared to take on water.
+If you decide to leave the scuppers open in these conditions, be prepared to take on water.
 A SOT won’t necessarily sink, but it can become heavier with the water’s additional weight and more difficult to paddle.

 Scupper Holes in Calm Waters